List of The Blacklist characters: Elizabeth Keen

 Liz has difficulty adjusting to no longer being an FBI agent.
 After being beaten up by a man who thought she was a traitor, she is hospitalized and discovers she is pregnant.
 She accepts Tom's marriage proposal, hoping to start a family with him.

 Liz and Tom's wedding ceremony is interrupted by Mr. Solomon, who pursues them relentlessly.
-Liz is injured during the chase, forcing Reddington's doctor to perform an emergency C-section to save her baby.
-Liz dies due to complications with the C-section and the inability to reach a hospital on time: Matias Solomon blocks the vehicle containing Liz from continuing to the hospital, and Liz dies with Reddington holding her hand.
+Liz is injured during the chase, forcing Reddington's doctor to perform an emergency caesarian section to save her baby.
+Liz dies due to complications with the C-section and the inability to reach a hospital on time.
+Matias Solomon blocks the vehicle containing Liz from continuing to the hospital, and Liz dies with Reddington holding her hand.
 Red is shown to be completely devastated by her death, as is the rest of the task force, and Tom is left to raise their daughter, Agnes, alone.
-In "Cape May", Red tells of a time he had to make a Hobson's choice: to save a child and lose her mother or lose both, saying it was the hardest choice he made by far in his life.
-While it initially seems he is referring to Liz's recent death, a later conversation reveals that the allusion was toward saving Liz (née Masha) as a child and losing her mother, Katarina.
+In "Cape May", Red tells of a time he had to make a Hobson's choice: To save a child and lose her mother or lose both, saying it was the hardest choice he made by far in his life.
+While he initially seems to be referring to Liz's recent death, a later conversation reveals that the allusion was toward saving Liz (née Masha) as a child and losing her mother, Katarina.

-In "Alexander Kirk: Conclusion", Liz is revealed to be alive.
-The shootout at the wedding led her, Reddington's doctor, Tom, and Kaplan to fake her death so she and Tom could flee and protect Agnes.
-Liz secretly escapes to Cuba and is reunited with Tom days later but is captured by Alexander Kirk's men.
+In "Alexander Kirk: Conclusion", Liz is shown to be alive.
+The shootout at the wedding led her, Reddington's doctor, Tom, and Kaplan to fake her death so Tom and she could flee and protect Agnes.
+Liz secretly escapes to Cuba, and is reunited with Tom days later, but is captured by Alexander Kirk's men.
 Tied to a chair, Liz meets with Kirk, who reveals he is in fact her father, Constantin Rostov.

-In "Esteban", Liz doesn't believe Kirk and demands to know what he's planning to do with her, Tom, and Agnes.
+In "Esteban", Liz does not believe Kirk and demands to know what he is planning to do with Tom, Agnes, and her.
 Kirk claims that her daughter will be fine and that he just needs to get rid of the rat.
-Kirk plans to take her back to the house she grew up in so she can see the truth for herself.
+Kirk plans to take her back to the house where she grew up so she can see the truth for herself.
 In "Mato", Liz gets a clue from her past when she sees her mother, Katarina, putting a few toys and a ribbon bracelet in a coffee can to be used as a time capsule.
 Liz digs the can up and discovers some truth in Kirk's words.
 When she is rescued by the FBI, Liz is reunited with Tom.
 In "Miles McGrath", Liz reads through her mother's journal and comes up with an important clue involving rare cancer plaguing the males of the Rostov family.
-It is only then that Red reveals the truth in Kirk's plans to use Liz for a blood transfusion since her blood contains vital blood cells needed to help him replenish his own, and without her, he will keep Agnes hostage.
+Only then does Red reveal the truth in Kirk's plans to use Liz for a blood transfusion, since her blood contains vital blood cells needed to help him replenish his own, and without her, he will keep Agnes hostage.